 Taylor/Blakeslee Project Fellowships

-Awarded competitively to a current or recent Taylor/Blakeslee Graduate Fellows, project fellowships offers a small grant for an independent reporting project.
+Awarded competitively to a current or recent Taylor/Blakeslee Graduate Fellows, project fellowships offer a small grant for an independent reporting project.

 The program is designed to help early-career science journalists gain important experience by organizing and executing freelance projects at a time when publishers are rarely able to cover the full cost of field reporting of science stories.